jorcontrerasp/BuscadorE2eGitHubRepos/README.md

 # SearchGitHubRepos

 Search for GitHub repositories based on a previously developed heuristic.
-The aim is to find GitHub repositories that may have ent-to-end (e2e) tests.
+The aim is to find GitHub repositories that may have end-to-end (e2e) tests.

 ## Set Up 📋